≡ Menu

 For example…

-If you are someone who has been diagnosed with a “mild” case of MG, and your condition has remained stable for the last six months, it’s reasonable to assume that you may be able to qualify for a Standard or Better rate when applying for a traditional life insurance policy.
+Suppose you have been diagnosed with a “mild” case of MG, and your condition has remained stable for the last six months.
+In that case, it’s reasonable to assume that you may be able to qualify for a Standard or Better rate when applying for a traditional life insurance policy.

 As for anyone else…

-We here at IBUSA we may want to try applying with another life insurance company or seek out an alternative product such as a Guaranteed Issue Life Insurance Policywhich will not require one to have to be able to “medically qualify” for coverage.
+You will generally find that you are either considered a “higher-risk” applicant, in which case you may be able to qualify for a “Sub-standard” rate, or your life insurance application may be denied because, according to the insurance company, your condition represents too high of a risk.
+In cases like these we here at IBUSA may want to try applying with another life insurance company or seek out an alternative product, such as a Guaranteed Issue Life Insurance Policywhich will not require one to be able to “medically qualify” for coverage.

 The good news is…